-Duke Energy Carolinas is continuing to solicit requests for proposals (RFPs) for solar photovoltaic projects and all associated renewable attributes from such projects that will be located in and directly interconnected to Duke Energy Carolinas’ service area in South Carolina.
-Projects must be greater than 1 MWAC but not greater than 10 MWAC and will be utilized to comply with Duke Energy Carolinas’ “Utility Scale Program” requirements under the South Carolina Distributed Energy Resource Program Act.
-Projects must be in service and capable of delivering the full rated output no later than Dec.
-31, 2020.
-This RFP is set to close on Sept.
-4, 2018, at noon.
+Duke Energy Carolinas, LLC is soliciting proposals for solar photovoltaic capacity and all associated renewable attributes from such projects that will be located in and directly interconnected to Duke Energy Carolinas retail service area in North Carolina.
+Projects sized up to 5 MW will be utilized for Duke Energy’s Shared Solar program required under North Carolina House Bill 589.
+Projects should be in service after spring 2021.
+This RFP is set to close on August 23, 2019 at noon.

-PowerAdvocate will be utilized for the administration of this RFP, Event No. 81066.
-Registered PowerAdvocate Suppliers should share their interest in reviewing this RFP and response package with DECRenewableRFP@duke-energy.com.
+PowerAdvocate will be utilized for the administration of this RFP, event #93327.
+Registered PowerAdvocate suppliers should share their interest in reviewing this RFP and response package with DECRenewableRFP@duke-energy.com.
 A PowerAdvocate invitation to the RFP will be shared.